 Complete the Gen-I Career Leadership Summit

-Preceding NAFOA’s 35th Annual Conference in San Francisco, fellows from across the country will participate in seminars led by inspirational Native professionals who will help them advance their new skill set and prepare them for the job market.
+Fellows will expand their professional contacts by attending Gen-I and NAFOA networking events, luncheons, track sessions, and off-site visits.
+Preceding NAFOA’s 36th Annual Conference in New Orleans, fellows from across the country will participate in seminars led by top executives, managers, and tribal leaders who will help them advance their new skill set and prepare them for the job market.
+Fellows will also learn about innovative tribal enterprises and the unique products being created in Indian Country.

 Connect Directly with Employers at NAFOA’s Annual Conference